utshomax/postman-docs/src/pages/docs/collections/live-collections/live-collections-overview.md

 Developers can enable Postman Live Collections by installing the Postman SDK in their application.
 Once enabled, you can use Live Collections to:

-* Automatically create and maintain collections
+* Automatically keep collections up-to-date
 * Get insights from usage patterns to help build high-quality, efficient, and secure APIs
 * Automate testing and troubleshoot workflows

 ## Next steps

-To get started with Live Collections, see [Live Collections SDK installation](/docs/collections/live-collections/live-collections-sdk-install/).
+To get started with Live Collections, see [Live Collections setup](/docs/collections/live-collections/live-collections-setup/).